bricker/dbsync/README.markdown

 rake dbsync:reset       # Drop and Create the database, then load the dump file
 ```

+### Caveats

+* The `merge` process doesn't clear out your database first.
+This is to improve performance.
+Therefore, any tables which you removed on the remote host won't be removed locally.
+To do a complete reset of your database, run `rake dbsync:reset`.
+This resets your database (`db:drop` and `db:create`), and then merges in the local file.
+* The test database isn't automatically updated when syncing to your development database.
+After a `dbsync` and before you run tests, you'll need to run `rake db:test:prepare` to setup your database.
+* Your schema.rb isn't involed in `dbsync` at all.
+You need to manage it yourself.

 ### TODO

 - Support postgres, sqlite, and anything else.